 Fernando Villanea (Ph.D.
 2016)

 Fernando worked on demographic inference and ancient DNA.
 Fernando worked extensively with Dr. Brian Kemp (now at University of Oklahoma) during his time at WSU.
-Fernando currently works as a postdoc with Emilia Huerta-Sanchez at Brown University, and will start as an Assistant Professor in the Anthropology Department at CU Boulder in January, 2021.
+He is an Assistant Professor in the Anthropology Department at CU Boulder.
+Visit his webpage.

 Andrea Dixon (Ph.D.
 2014)